 When an incoming message enters EOP, it initially passes through connection filtering, which checks the sender's reputation.
 The majority of spam is stopped at this point and rejected by EOP.
 For more information, see Configure connection filtering.

-Then the message is inspected for signs of malware.
+Then the message is inspected for malware.
 If malware is found in the message or the attachment(s) the message is routed to an admin only quarantine store.
-You can learn more about configuring anti-malware here.
+To learn more about malware protection, see Anti-malware protection in EOP.

-Any message that passes all of these protection layers successfully is delivered to the recipient.
+A message that successfully passes all of these protection layers is delivered to the recipients.